So, you’ve just been summoned for jury duty – now what?

 Jury duty could last anywhere from one day to several weeks.
 You won’t be able to know how long jury duty will be until you are selected.

-If you feel honored to serve as a juror and want to make a positive impression, follow these tips here and get a few key pieces to build your business professional wardrobe.
+If you feel honored to serve as a juror and want to make a positive impression, follow these tips and get key pieces to build your professional business wardrobe.